abhinav4848/_Obsidian-Others-Projects/Ideaverse Merged/Atlas/Dots/Statements/Words I've used to describe important habits.md

 - **Power Habits** - December 2016
 - **Resiliency Routines** - habits to rebuild or maintain a sense of control in one's life (May 2018)
 - Others I don't use but that exist
 	- **Atomic Habits** - from James Clear (circa October 2019) At least I'm not alone with the affliction of trying to name really important habits.

 Related: [[Power Actions]], but that's for another time.
-(Not included in Ideaverse Lite)
+(Not included in Ideaverse for Obsidian)

 %%
 ### Related
 PD Lists: 201511121539]]
 2018 Review: 201901250859
 %%